Key takeaways

 Imodium

-Imodium, also stylized as Imodium A-D, is the brand name for loperamide.
+Imodium, also called Imodium A-D, is the brand name for loperamide.
 Unlike Lomotil, Imodium can be purchased over the counter (OTC).
 Therefore, it’s more widely available.

-Loperamide is a synthetic opioid that binds to opioid receptors in the intestinal wall to slow gut movement.
+Loperamide’s chemical structure is similar to that of an opioid.
+It binds to opioid receptors in the intestinal wall to slow gut movement.
 It also blocks a chemical called acetylcholine and leads to decreased fluid and electrolyte loss.
-Because Imodium has minimal absorption in the central nervous system (CNS), it produces less CNS side effects that are common with other opioids, including diphenoxylate.
+Because Imodium has minimal absorption in the central nervous system (CNS), it produces fewer CNS side effects than Lomotil, which has the opioid diphenoxylate as a primary ingredient.

 Main differences between Lomotil and Imodium | ||